PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

       required
     </td>
     <td>
-      Path to another B-Capi params XML file.
-Can be absolute or relative to .xml file
+      Specifies path to another Beautiful Capi params XML file, it can be absolute or relative path to .xml file
     </td>
     <td>
       ""